 Statistics is the main branch of mathematics.
 Used to perform different operations, i.e., Data collection, organization, analysis, and so on.
 In other words, statistics is a form of mathematical analysis that uses quantitative models to give a set of experimental data or studies of real life.
 Statistics examine the methodology for collecting, reviewing, analyzing, and making data conclusions.
 Some statistical measures include the following:

-• Skewness: In statistics, skewness is a degree of asymmetry that is observed in a probability distribution.
+- Skewness: Skewness is the statistical term for the degree of asymmetry seen in a probability distribution.
 Distributions can display right (positive) skewness or left (negative) skewness to differing degrees.
 A normal distribution (bell curve) presents zero skewness.

-• Kurtosis: It is a measure of the combined weight of a distribution’s tails relative to the center of the distribution.
+- Kurtosis: It is a quantification of the total weight of a distribution’s tails in relation to the distribution’s center.

 Branches Of Statistics